superseriousbusiness/gotosocial/docs/getting_started/index.md

 ### Single-board Computers

 GoToSocial's light system requirements means that it runs pretty well on decently-specced single-board computers.
-If running on a single-board computer, you should ensure that GoToSocial is using a USB drive (preferably an SSD) to store its database files and media, not SD card storage, since the latter tends to be too slow to run a database on.
+If running on a single-board computer, you should ensure that GoToSocial is using a USB drive (preferably an SSD) to store its database files and media, not SD card storage, since the latter tends to be too slow to run a database on and can easily get corrupted with write-heavy workloads.

 ### VPS